Laverne Schmale Obituary (2021) The Columbus Telegram

 Laverne Schmale

 Funeral Services will be held at 11 a.m. on Friday, Sept.
 17, 2021, at St. John's Lutheran Church, Schuyler, Nebraska, with the Rev. Day Hefner officiating.
-Visitation will be held from 9 a.m. – 11 a.m. on Friday, Sept.
-17, at the church.
-Committal will be in the Schuyler Cemetery.
-Lunch following committal in the church hall.
+Visitation will be held from 9 a.m. until service time on Friday, September 17.
+Committal will be in Schuyler Cemetery and lunch will follow committal in the church hall.
 Services will be live streamed on Kracl Funeral Chapel facebook page

+Laverne went to Platte Junior College in Columbus and became a Licensed Practical Nurse.
+She was a member of St. John's Lutheran Church and was proud of her service as a Sunday School Teacher and member of the Altar Committee.

-Laverne is survived by her daughter, JoEllen Day of Fremont; two sons, Leigh (Julie) Schmale of Murdock and Lynn (Kristine) Schmale of Carmel, Indiana; grandchildren, Brooke Day and Dylan (Chelsey) Kaup, Tyler Schmale and Megan (Alan) Barnes, Trenton (Emily) Schmale, Ethan Schmale and Layton Schmale; great-grandchildren, Blake Kaup, Logan Barnes and Max and Bea Schmale; sister, Loretta Kruse of Olympia, Washington; sister-in-law, Carol Lewis of Fremont; and many nieces and nephews.
+Laverne is survived by her daughter, JoEllen Day of Fremont; two sons, Leigh (Julie) Schmale of Murdock; and Lynn (Kristine) Schmale of Carmel, Indiana; grandchildren; Brooke Day and Dylan (Chelsey) Kaup, Tyler Schmale and Megan (Alan) Barnes, Trenton (Emily) Schmale, Ethan Schmale and Layton Schmale; great-grandchildren, Blake Kaup, Logan Barnes and Max and Bea Schmale; one sister, Loretta Kruse of Olympia, Washington; sister-in-law, Carol Lewis of Fremont; and many nieces and nephews.

 Memorials to the church or family for future designation.